kaffeed/bingoscape/README.md

 ### Running the Application

-==CAVE:== You need to create the database and the user on your own, the schema is migrated on the initial application startup.
+<mark>CAVE: You need to create the database and the user on your own, the schema is migrated on the initial application startup.</mark>

 1. Build the Go application:
    ```bash